 The GMC’s Day Hiker’s Guide to Vermont and Long Trail Guide describe nearly all of Vermont’s hiking trails.
 The Day Hiker’s Guide describes more than 150 trails to mountains, scenic ponds and waterfalls, and nature trails in the Green Mountains and beyond.
 In the Long Trail Guide, you will find detailed maps and descriptions of the Long Trail System and the Appalachian Trail in Vermont, suggested day hikes, shelter descriptions, public campgrounds near the trail, and snowshoeing and skiing suggestions.

 Please plan ahead and prepare when going for any hike.
 We strongly suggest that hikers carry a guidebook and map when heading out to the trails.

 Bald Top Mountain, Fairlee: There are multiple moderate routes to the summit of this small mountain.
-All of them are well marked which makes this a great option for winter hiking when trail finding can be difficult.
+All of them are well marked allowing for easy trail finding for novice hikers.
 From the summit, spectacular views of Mt.
-Moosilauke and the Franconia Ridge in NH can be found.
+Moosilauke and the Franconia Ridge in New Hampshire can be found.

 Appalachian Trail, Maine Junction to Norwich: This 44 mile section of the AT has many day hike options that provide rolling hills, open pastures, views, and shelters.
 Make your day as long or as short as you want.
 Specific suggestions can be found in our Day Hiker’s Guide.

 Mt.
 Ascutney: A true monadnock, Mt.
 Ascutney has many interesting features with trails for all ability levels.
 Hikers can visit waterfalls, old granite quarry, and a stone hut site.
 The stone hut was built in 1858 as an overnight shelter for hikers.
 A fire tower at the summit provides 360 views.